 - In Mark’s Gospel, women are witnesses to the empty tomb matching the historical criterion of embarrassment.
 The disciples would be embarrassed that these women were the first witnesses of the empty tomb demonstrating their initial unbelief.
 Women witnesses are the most probable and best explanation for this event (Mark 16:1–8).
 This admission of embarrassment for the disciples demonstrates their sincerity as truthful sources who converted from experiencing appearances of Jesus alive after death.

 - The various details between the Gospels demonstrate various oral traditions and the sharing of material sources.
 The evangelists who wrote each Gospel address different details, and thus each Gospel is an independent source of earlier witness(es).
 Each Gospel must contain sources that date earlier (cf. Luke 1:1–3).
 Most scholars date the Gospels between AD 60–85, yet some date the Gospels even earlier.
-The Gospels share exact wording in some places indicating earlier written sources, and those earlier written sources must have earlier oral sources.
+The Gospels share exact wording in some places indicating earlier written sources, and those earlier written sources must have earlier oral sources dating to before AD 40.
 The earliest sources trace to the origin of Christianity.
 Ambiguity in the Gospels that latter Christians explain also attest to very early accounts.